Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We have seen how to create folders with MkDir() DOS Command and learned how to change default folder to the active database’s folder with ChDir() Command.
+We have already seen how to create folders with the MkDir() DOS command and how to change the default folder to the active database’s folder using the ChDir() command.

-We can run RmDir() command directly from the Immediate Window (Debug Window) as shown below, to learn its usage:
+To understand its usage, you can try running the RmDir() command directly from the Immediate Window (Debug Window), as shown below:

 RmDir "C:\MyFolder"